apache/mynewt-site/docs/os/get_started/project1.md

         $ cp compiler/sim/linux-compiler.yml compiler/sim/compiler.yml
 ```

 5\.
 Next, build the packages for the sim project using the *newt* tool.
-For extra details, specify the VERBOSE option.
+You should see lots of console output while *newt* is resolving dependencies and compiling the source code.
+After a minute, it should complete with
+the `Successfully run!` text.

 ```no-highlight
         $ newt target build sim_test